 | Authoritative tone & cites | Establishes credibility; factual statements with sources can be validated and trusted by AI. |

-In practice, LLM optimization aligns closely with good UX writing and modern SEO emphasizing clarity, relevance, structure, and credibility.
+In practice, LLM optimization aligns closely with good UX writing, AI-friendly content, and modern SEO, emphasizing clarity, relevance, structure, and credibility.
 Next, we’ll explore how these on-page factors, along with external signals, play into which pages LLMs choose to present in answer to a query.

 2. Factors Influencing LLMs’ Selection and Citation of Webpages

 Even if your page is perfectly optimized, an LLM still needs to find and trust it enough to use it.
-LLM-based answer systems (like ChatGPT browsing mode, Bing Chat, or Google’s SGE) typically rely on a retrieval step – using either a search engine or a vector database – to fetch relevant content which the model will quote or consult.
+LLM-based answer systems (like ChatGPT Search/browsing, Microsoft Copilot, Perplexity, or Google AI Overviews/AI Mode) typically rely on a retrieval step – using either a search engine or a vector database – to fetch relevant content which the model will quote or consult.
 The exact algorithms are proprietary, but recent studies and observations reveal several key parameters that influence how LLMs select, prioritize, and cite webpages when answering questions.
 These parameters often mirror classic SEO factors (relevance, authority) but with important twists.
 Below are the major factors, internal and external, known or inferred to affect LLM source selection:

 Relevance and Query Intent Alignment